sahithikol/projecteuler/Solutions/Readme.md

 It would show a snapshot of what all tests passed and failed for each of the problem

+and please open the https://sahithikol.github.io/projecteuler/report.html to see the test results

 #### Why you chose the problems you did?

 #### 10001st prime number